World Agriculture Prize

 The World Agriculture Prize has been awarded annually since 2013 by the Global Confederation of Higher Education Associations for the Agricultural and Life Sciences (GCHERA).
 The Prize recognizes academics in agriculture and life sciences who have demonstrated career-spanning dedication to research, education, innovation and outreach.
 These contributions are measured within each recipient's institution geographical scope and as a result these impacts need not be global in scope.
 2020 Laurates were awarded $100,000 each.

+2nd World Agriculture Prize in 2024 was awarded specifically to the Chief Minister of Maharashtra, India, Shri Eknath Shinde, for transformative policies in sustainable agriculture and rural development, with the award presentation coinciding with World Bamboo Day and including a silver and gold-plated memento; the cash component of the prize was declined due to his political position.